Before You Start

 Note: A grey shield indicates that the item is not selected.

-As an alternative to clicking Edit, you can select a preconfigured grouping of security settings or create a new setting:
+If this is not your first policy, as an alternative to clicking Edit, you can select a preconfigured grouping of security settings or create a new setting.

 a.
 From the Security Settings drop-down list, choose a security setting or Add New Setting.